UCL/i_newspaper_rods/README.md

 Digital Archive.
 It is assumed that all queries are grouped by year, so that the results of different years can be concatenated together without any processing.

-While iRODS is in the name of the project, this is historical

 ##### Architecture Motivation